EMPLOYEES’ ELIGIBILITY, RIGHTS, AND RESPONSIBILITIESWHILE ON FAMILY MEDICAL LEAVEEmployee Eligibility & Rights

 DEC (Local) in the Employee Handbook in TDAS.
-Go to the Document Library Home and open the Human Resources folder, then select Employee Handbooks.
+Go to the Document Library Home and open the Human Talent folder, then select Employee Handbooks.

 If you do not qualify for FML you may request catastrophic leave.
-Please contact payroll in Human Resources if you do not qualify.Employee Responsibilities
+Please contact payroll in Human Talent if you do not qualify.Employee Responsibilities

 - The employee is to immediately review Board Policy DEC (Legal) and DEC (Local) in the Employee Handbook for further information regarding leave taken using the Family and Medical Leave Act.

 - The employee should also immediately review the campus/facility poster “Employee Rights and Responsibilities under the Family and Medical Leave Act”.
 Contact your campus principal or department director if you cannot locate the posting.